seberm/awesome-vim-bindings/README.md

 COMMAND MODE
 ------------
-If you want to run an Awesome command just press ':' in NORMAL mode.
+If you want to run an Awesome command just press `:` in NORMAL mode.
 Now you can type your command.
+It's possible to use tab completion.

 Supported commands are:
 ```
 restart  - restart awesome
 quit     - quit awesome
-!<cmd>   - run a program (same as 'r' command)
+!<cmd>   - run a program (same as 'r' command) - completion for shell works too
 terminal - run terminal
 editor   - run editor

+#maximize - TODO
+#minimize - TODO
+#fullscreen - TODO
+#help     - TODO
 ```